 2.2 Topography

 The experimental site is located in the sub-tropical region with 250 57’ N latitude, 810 57’ E longitude and 98 meter above the mean sea level.
-Prayagraj is situated in the south-eastern part of Uttar Pradesh, India, at an elevation of 98 meter above mean sea level..
+Prayagraj is situated in the south-eastern part of Uttar Pradesh, India, at an elevation of 98 meter above mean sea level.

 2.3 Detail of treatment